fernandoem88/react-requests-manager/README.md

 # Combined requests manager contexts

-like we do with **reducers**, it can be necessary to split requests logic by entities, for example _users requests_, _media requests_, etc; and combine them at the end to have a manager with combined states.
+like we do with **reducers**, it can be necessary to split requests logic by entities.
+For example we can have _users requests_ in one side and _media requests_ in another, etc; and combine them at the end to have a manager with combined states.

 in this case we should use **createGroupManager**

-let's imagine to have this structure
+let's imagine to have this following structure

 ```txt
 store|